neuefische/web-exercises/sessions/agile-workflow-and-user-stories/movie-app/README.md

 - You can orient yourself with the guide "How to write a user story?" inside the [excalidraw file](./assets/user-story-workshop-start.excalidraw).
 - Make sure to use full sentences, clean english and give your user story enough detail.

-After around 30min, meet again with the coach to discuss the first user story.

 ## User Story 2 & 3

 Continue with the other user stories.
 Keep in mind to describe every **new** element and all possible interactions.
 Use the templates for [user story 2](./user-story-2.md) and [user story 3](./user-story-3.md).